Subject Leader: Ms Ostler

 We are making more space for reflection and prayer by going on "Wonder Walks" around Great Gransden.
 Willow Class produced some wonderful prayers of thanks and beautiful artwork inspired by their walk.
 See the Willow Class blog on their class page.

-The following article was written by our RE Subject Leader, Ms Ostler.
+This article was written by our RE Subject Leader, Ms Ostler.
 It was published in the autumn 2017 edition of RE Today (a magazine for teachers of RE and other people with a special interest in the subject).
 It tells readers about a scheme of work that Ms Ostler designed for our Cedar and Silver Birch classes and shares lots of the pupils' great ideas.
+Read article.

 Spirited Arts 2018